pingcap/docs-tidb-operator/en/grant-permissions-to-remote-storage.md

 ### Grant permissions by AccessKey and SecretKey

-The AWS client can read `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` from the process environment variables to obtain the related user or role permissions.
+The AWS client can read `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` from the process environment variables to obtain the associated user or role permissions.

 Create the `s3-secret` secret by running the following command.
 Use the AWS account's AccessKey and SecretKey.
 The secret stores the credential used for accessing S3-compatible storage.

 {{< copyable "shell-regular" >}}